-- A. When a position has changed substantially as to kind or level of work, the department head or the employee may initiate a request for change in classification by submitting a written request to the Director of Human Resources, accompanied by a complete description of the work being performed as well as how it differs from the current classification.
-If the Director of Human Resources in conjunction with the County Administrator determines that the position has changed substantially, such reclassification will be submitted to the Board of Commissioners for consideration. - B. In the event the Board of Commissioners recommends reclassification, such recommendation shall be forwarded to the County Administrator for action at a time designated by the Board of Commissioners.
+When a position has changed substantially as to kind or level of work, the department head or the employee may initiate a request for change in classification by submitting a written request to the Director of Human Resources, accompanied by a complete description of the work being performed as well as how it differs from the current classification.
+If the Director of Human Resources in conjunction with the County Administrator determines that the position has changed substantially, such reclassification will be submitted to the Board of Commissioners for consideration.

+In the event the Board of Commissioners recommends reclassification, such recommendation shall be forwarded to the County Administrator for action at a time designated by the Board of Commissioners.
 If adopted, the reclassification will be considered a change in the position and the rules and pay policies of the new classification will apply.
-If funds are not available to effect the reclassification, the reclassification shall be deferred until such funds become available. - C. Once approved, reclassification will be effective on the employee's anniversary date and the rate of pay will be determined by giving the employee his/her step increase (if warranted) and compensating the employee at the next higher step in the new class.
-If a step increase is not warranted, the pay plan adjustment percentage, if any, will be applied to the current rate of pay and the employee will be compensated at the closest rate of pay in the new classification.
+If funds are not available to effect the reclassification, the reclassification shall be deferred until such funds become available.